sedostheatre/sedos.co.uk/input/news/2025-09-11-sedos-announces-2026-season.md

 ![The Curious Incident of the Dog in the Night-Time](/assets/bridewellpostera4-curiousincident.png)

+**Numbers make sense.
+People do not.
+This play is about that.**

+The neighbours’ dog shows up dead in their front garden.
+Fifteen-year-old Christopher Boone is determined to find out what happened through logical detective-work.
+But Christopher’s investigation uncovers more than he bargains for and leads him onto a journey outside his carefully ordered world.

+Director Alice Bennett said: "As an autistic person, *The Curious Incident of the Dog in the Night-Time* has always felt personal to me.
+The show is sharp, moving, and unlike any other play you’ll see on stage.
+We want this production to be dynamic and bring the audience into Christopher’s world through sound, lighting and movement.
+I’m so excited to be a part of bringing it to the Sedos stage!"

 **DIRECTOR** | Alice Bennett\
 **CHOREOGRAPHER & DIRECTOR** | Emma Bowker\
 **PRODUCER** | Gabriel Cradden\